luisarizmendi/edge-demos/demos/rhde-aap/README.md

 For this demo, the script `create.sh` creates a VM on AWS where it will install/configure AAP, EDA and Gitea using the  [rh_edge_mgmt Ansble collection](https://github.com/luisarizmendi/rh_edge_mgmt).

 The edge device could be any VMs that is deployed anywhere else, for example in you laptop, since an IPSec VPN is configured to let Ansible Automation Platform reach the device without needed to configure any inbound NAT rule.
 This is just for demo propuses, in production other topologies should be deployed, such as Ansible Execution Nodes or Site-to-Site VPNs.
+Bear in mind that the demo is prepared to run support by default just one single device behind the same public IP, so if you want to deploy multiple edge devices you will need to reconfigure manually the VPN to use different IDs per device.

   >**Note**
   >